 I Had My ESTA Denied: Here’s How I Fixed it (& Visited The USA)

-However, most US-bound Brits haven’t been to Iraq, and I was to find out later that this was the main catalyst for Uncle Sam to say that I wasn’t allowed to come and play in his back yard.
-The ESTA form asks you if you have been to any of the following seven countries who currently appear on the ‘naughty list’:
+However, most US-bound Brits haven’t been to Iraq, and I was to find out later that this was the main catalyst for Uncle Sam to say that I wasn’t allowed to come and play in his backyard.
+The ESTA form asks you if you have been to any of the following seven countries that currently appear on the ‘naughty list’:

 Considering the fact that I enjoyed a cheeky long weekend in Erbil in 2014 (sorry, not sorry) and I still had that stamp in my current passport, my hands were tied and I had to tell the truth – resulting in the initial rejection of permission to travel in the United States of America.

 Panic set in.

 I was due to fly to Las Vegas to attend the viewing party for the Mayweather vs -McGregor boxing match at the MGM, on the 25th August and I received my rejection on the 19th August.
 All of my hotel bookings, car rentals and inbound flights across the USA were already booked – I was set to waste a hell of a lot of money, not to mention the sentimental pain of missing the fight.

 What to Do When Your ESTA Application Has Been Denied